-CBD products containing THC has already led to at least one lawsuit.
-Earlier this year, a truck driver claimed that a supposedly pure CBD product containing no THC sold by Dixie Elixirs, a Colorado-based cannabis company, caused a false positive on a drug test.
+THC-tainted CBD products have already led to at least one lawsuit.
+Earlier this year, a truck driver claimed a supposedly pure CBD product containing no THC sold in Colorado caused a false positive on a drug test.
 The trucker said he never consumed marijuana, only the products he believed were made entirely of CBD.
 The test result not only cost him his job, but his commercial driver's license (CDL), as well.

 Gallery — Free the Tree and Let Us Be:

 But, back to the study.
-The second, and probably most insightful discovery, was that pure CBD only triggered a positive drug test result in 1 out of 218 urine samples.
-The single positive result may have been a fluke, though there’s some reason to suspect that even pure CBD may still show up hot on drug tests.
+The second, and probably most insightful discovery, was that pure CBD only triggered a positive test result in 1 out of 218 urine samples.
+The single positive result may have been a fluke, though some evidence suggests even pure CBD may still show up hot on drug tests.

-Although the suspicion hasn’t been confirmed, there is evidence that CBD can convert to THC when exposed to acid.
-Scientists observed the conversion in lab settings, but observing the same thing in a natural acidic environment — like the human stomach — has never been proven.
+How could non-intoxicating CBD show up as THC on a test?
+Some scientists suspect CBD can convert to THC when exposed to acid.
+Scientists observed this CBD-to-THC conversion in lab settings, but observing the same thing in a natural acidic environment — like the human stomach — has never been proven.

 “These data indicate that acute dosing of pure CBD will not result in a positive urine drug test using current federal workplace drug testing guidelines,” the researchers wrote.
 “However, CBD products that also contain ∆9-THC may produce positive urine results for” THC metabolites.
 “Accurate labeling and regulation of ∆9-THC content in CBD/hemp products are needed to prevent unexpected positive drug tests and unintended drug effects.”